 Your doctor will schedule follow-up appointments to track your or your child’s progress in healing and will be available to respond to your questions.

 The following are answers to basic questions about craniofacial reconstruction in Orange County.
 To learn more, contact UCI Plastic Surgery today by email or phone.

-At UCI Plastic Surgery, Dr. Daniel C. Jaffurs and Dr. Raj Vyas specialize in craniofacial surgery.
-They are particularly interested in such areas as genetic causes of craniofacial abnormalities, pediatric plastic surgery and cleft lip/cleft palate repair.
+At UCI Plastic Surgery, Drs.
+Daniel C. Jaffurs and Raj Vyas specialize in craniofacial surgery.
+Specifically, they focus on such areas as genetic causes of craniofacial abnormalities, pediatric plastic surgery, and cleft lip/cleft palate repair.
 Dr. Jaffurs uses advanced techniques in distraction osteogenesis for the treatment of congenital defects.
-Outside of pediatric surgery, Dr. Jaffurs is also interested in reconstructive surgery for adults affected by facial trauma.
+Outside of pediatric surgery, Dr. Jaffurs is also excited about the possibilities of in reconstructive surgery for adults affected by facial trauma.

-As common sense would dictate, the patient should eat sensibly, get plenty of rest and cultivate a positive attitude prior to surgery.
+As common sense would dictate, the patient should eat sensibly, get plenty of rest, and cultivate a positive attitude before surgery.
 You should discuss the surgery with family and friends, as well as anyone else who might be affected by your absence during convalescence.
-And, of course, consult with the physician regarding any further advice or prohibitions and any questions you might have.
+Ask for help if you’ll need it during the recovery period.
+And, of course, consult with your doctor about preparations for surgery and what you’ll need afterward.